eccenca/cmem-plugin-robotreason/README.md

 Validate the input ontology against OWL profiles (DL, EL, QL, RL, and Full).
 The ontology is annotated in the output graph.

+### Process valid OWL profiles from input

+If enabled along with the "Validate OWL2 profiles" parameter, the list of valid profiles is taken from the plugin input, without validating the ontology against the profiles in the plugin.
+The inputs need to include the entity paths "profile" for the valid profiles, and "ontology" for the ontology IRI.
+If the "Validate OWL2 profiles" parameter is enabled in the "Validate" plugin, it can be directly connected to the input of the "Reason" plugin.

 ### Maximum RAM Percentage

 Maximum heap size for the Java virtual machine in the DI container running the reasoning process.